uccser/cs-unplugged/docs/source/author/topics.rst

         - maths
         - art

-.. _follow-up-activities-file:
+.. _curriculum-integrations-file:

-Follow Up Activities File
+Curriculum Integrations File
 ------------------------------------------------------------------------------

-This file defines the follow up activities for a topic (and their respective attributes).
+This file defines the curriculum integrations for a topic (and their respective attributes).

 The location of this file is within a topic directory.
 This configuaration file is listed in a :ref:`topic-file`.
-It is also valid to have no configuaration file if there are no follow up activities for a topic.
+It is also valid to have no configuaration file if there are no curriculum integrations for a topic.

-This file can contain as many follow up activities as you like, as long as each activity has a unique slug URL within the topic.
+This file can contain as many curriculum integrations as you like, as long as each curriculum integration has a unique slug URL within the topic.

 The file should have the following key/value pair structure:

-- **Activity slugs** - A slug listed for each follow up activity (see :ref:`what-is-a-slug`).
+- **Curriculum integration slugs** - A slug listed for each curriculum integration (see :ref:`what-is-a-slug`).
-  We don't recommend using numbered slugs (for example: ``activity-1``) as ordering may change but a slug should never change.
+  We don't recommend using numbered slugs (for example: ``integration-1``) as ordering may change but a slug should never change.

   - For example: